 This is homemade chicken biryani with delicious flavors full of herbs and aroma.
 I suggest, serve it hot right after dum (steaming) with raita and kachumber salad for best taste.

-In Pakistani, especially Karachi, Biryani is often made on Fridays or on weekends; also in official dinners or weddings or picnics or whatever; biryani fits in all events.
+In Pakistani, especially Karachi, Chicken Biryani is often made on Fridays or on weekends; also in official dinners or weddings or picnics or whatever; biryani fits in all events.
 And, it's always good, never boring.

 People of Karachi can't live without Biryani.
-Like, even if we are traveling somewhere in China or Far-east, we'll find a Pakistani restaurant or maybe an Indian restaurant and eat Biryani.
+Like, even if we are traveling somewhere in China or Far-east, we'll find a Pakistani restaurant or maybe an Indian restaurant and eat Chicken Biryani.
 And, the satisfaction is heavenly.

 - A good Biryani should have separate but fully cooked rice grains.